57th Weapons Squadron: World War II

 Moved to the Philippines in February 1945, and during the next few months most of its missions were supply flights to ground forces on Luzon and neighboring islands.
 An additional mission took them to Leyte, Philippine Islands on 31 October to haul supplies to the beachhead and return wounded to hospitals.
 In January 1945 the unit began the transition to Curtiss C-46 Commando aircraft.
 It also moved to McGuire Field, Philippines, on 18 February; then to Porac Airfield, Luzon on 19 May.
 C-46s flew from Clark Field, 15 miles from the squadron's camp.

 Transported cargo to forces in the Ryukyus, June–July 1945.
 After the war, the 57th was used to help transport the 11th Airborne Division to Okinawa.
 Also ferried liberated prisoners from Okinawa to Luzon.
-Moved to Tachikawa Air Base near Tokyo Japan in September 1945, flying supply missions and courier flights.
+Moved to Tachikawa Airfield near Tokyo Japan in September 1945, flying supply missions and courier flights.
 Operations continued in Japan until 21 January 1946, when the last of the personnel and equipment transferred to other organizations.
 The 57th Troop Carrier Squadron inactivated on 25 March 1946.